brendanlydon/Yellow-Pages-Scraper/README.md

 # Yellow-Pages-Scraper
-Use Scrapy to pull information on any combination of location and key term from Yellow Pages.
+Use Scrapy to pull information on any combination of location and key term from Yellow Pages.<br>
 ***MUST HAVE SCRAPY AND PYTHON INSTALLED TO USE

 This script will build a JSON file and a CSV file containing the following information for any keyword/location pair on https://www.yellowpages.com/.